jenova-marie/ninshubur/README.md

 To find IDs in Discord: enable Developer Mode in **User Settings → Advanced**, then right-click any guild / channel / user → **Copy ID**.

-> 👑 **Adding or removing a Priestess** is a multi-step workflow that touches `.env`, the bot, the database, and the vector store.
+> 👑 **Adding or removing a Priestess** is a multi-step workflow that touches `.env`, the database, and the vector store.
 The full procedure (with two paths — incremental vs reset — and the revocation flow) lives in its own section below: [👑 Adding (or Removing) a Priestess](#-adding-or-removing-a-priestess).

 ### 🌹 PostgreSQL